nikohoffren/anythingllm-docker-chatbot/README.md

 3. Ensure all environment variables are correctly set in your `.env` and `.env.anythingllm` files

 4. Make sure ports 3001, 3002, and 8080 are available on your system

+5. If you experience issues with rooms or messages:
+   - Clear your browser's localStorage
+   - Refresh the page
+   - Create new rooms as needed